Alemão (footballer, born 1992): Ararat-Armenia

 On 23 July 2020, Ararat-Armenia announced the signing of Alemão.
 He made his league debut for the club against Ararat on 25 February 2021.
 Alemão scored his first league goal for the club against Ararat on 15 April 2022, scoring in the 27th minute.

 On 1 June 2024, Ararat-Armenia announced that Alemão had left the club after his contract had expired.

 Pyunik

 On 7 July 2024, Armenian Premier League club Pyunik announced the signing of Alemão.
+On 8 June 2026, Pyunik announced that Alemão had left the club after his contract had expired.